parosaone/blog/_posts/2020-8-10-html-label-without-using-for-and-id.md

 ---
 layout: post
-title: HTML Label Without Using For and Corresponding ID
+title: HTML Label Without Using For and ID
 ---

 There are two ways to associate a `Label` with its `Controls` (e.g. `Input` Element)